rachanabs1485/Stock-market-fs/README.md

 # Stock-market-fs
 Built an application for real-time stock tracking price prediction.
-Deployed using Vercel + Render deployed link is attached.
+Deployed using Vercel + Render, deployed link is attached.